A few last things to shove at you before you head off for your holiday.

 Before I delve too much into this, I guess I should say I am a secular Jew.
 I was raised Jewish, and now have no idea what I am, so I tell people I am a secular Jew the [...]

 John McWhorter over at The New Republic has an excellent defense of the rapper Common, who has been at the center of controversy since he was invited to a White House poetry night.
-His introductory sentence gets to the [...]
+His introductory sentence gets to the heart of what [...]

 Last night, after “Modern Family” ended and before the new sitcom “Happy Endings” began, in that wasteland of ABC television’s programming called “Cougar Town,” my wife and I flipped through the four channels our digital antenna pulls in searching for a half hour of interim entertainment.
 We landed, for a brief time, on “